-At the Phoenix Recovery and Counseling Centers, we offer mental health services and specifically treat those suffering from bipolar disorder.
-Our services include a PHP Day program, Intensive Outpatient program and general outpatient program.
-Furthermore, the Phoenix Recovery and Counseling Services provides support for patients in finding the right residential care with one of our community partners.
+At The Phoenix Recovery Center, we offer mental health services and specifically treat those suffering from bipolar disorder.
+Our services include a Residential Program, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 The Phoenix Difference constitutes a carefully tailored program and recovery experience defined by research.
 Every effort is directed at supporting outcomes that prepare patients and their families with both the knowledge and applied behaviors to manage mental health disorders and to reclaim a meaningful life.

 Furthermore, The Phoenix Recovery Center is driven by the guiding mission statement: “Empowering individuals and families suffering from addiction and mental health disorders, to celebrate life through lasting solutions.”
 We accomplish the therapeutic and healing experience through a continuum of care that begins with Residential Treatment and traverses across a Day Program, Intensive Outpatient (IOP), to General Outpatient (GOP).
 Lastly, the continuum of care culminates in a weekly Alumni Support Meeting, which provides a recovery support community to sustain the recovery capital of The Phoenix Alumni.

 Bipolar Treatment Center Near Me: